-You’re on your third mile and feeling pretty darn great on your morning run.
-You crest this ginormous hill and feel a rush on your descent when ouch—is that a sharp pain in your calf muscle?
+You’re on your third mile and feeling pretty darn great on your morning vacation run.
+You crest a considerable-sized hill and feel a rush on your descent when ouch—is that a sharp pain in your calf muscle?
 Why do your arches feel like they’re being stabbed before every run?
 And why is that searing pain in your thighs from last Tuesday still so prominent?

 As with all sports, running isn’t always experienced pain- or injury-free.
 Luckily, it’s easy to invest in some supplies to soften and smooth out kinks—the kind of items that, let’s be honest, look somewhat like torture devices to the uninitiated.
-Or, you can search through your garage and kitchen cabinets for some makeshift runner tools to get you back on your feet.
-Shoe store owner Eric Sach, physical therapist and acupuncturist Russell Stram and Brooks Running pro athletes recommend picking items you can find at home to aid recovery and prevent injury.
-Here are a few that they agree should be in every runner’s toolkit.
+But if you’re on vacation and need relief, these makeshift runner recovery tools can get you back on your feet.

 Replacements: water bottle, wine bottle, rolling pin